Come Sing Along!

 Alone in the shower, in the car with your children, or together with strangers in a stadium – people sing everywhere.
 Singing is not just a pastime, but also creates a sense of community, enables us to express our identity and becomes a means of accusation or resistance during protests.
 When you are not allowed to raise your voice freely or are not heard, singing can also be an act of self-assertion.

-The exhibition addresses these issues with sound and video installations, sculptures, drawings and paintings by more than 20 contemporary artists, many of whom are presenting their works in Austria for the first time.
-It deals with national lied culture, folk singing and modern songs, mourning, resistance and the reinterpretation of old songs.
-Some of the artists featured in the exhibition harness the power of singing as a strategy for empowerment.
-They defend themselves against systematic oppression and disenfranchisement by giving minorities a voice.
-Others explore personal and intimate themes.
-When practising a song, performing a ballad or staging an opera, references are made to traditional choral forms as well as pop music.
-Several works newly created for the exhibition invite visitors to raise their voices as well.
+The exhibition addressed these issues with sound and video installations, sculptures, drawings, and paintings by more than 20 contemporary artists, many of whom presented their works in Austria for the first time.
+It dealt with national lied culture, folk singing and modern songs, mourning, resistance, and the reinterpretation of old songs.
+Some of the artists featured in the exhibition harnessed the power of singing as a strategy for empowerment.
+They defended themselves against systematic oppression and disenfranchisement by giving minorities a voice.
+Others explored personal and intimate themes.
+When practising a song, performing a ballad, or staging an opera, references were made to traditional choral forms as well as pop music.
+Several works newly created for the exhibition invited visitors to raise their voices as well.

 Curators: Hemma Schmutz, Klaus Speidel, Sarah Jonas